 The ECA is a public education program working in partnership with school districts within the county.
 Funding for the ECA is provided by the state of Michigan through our partner school districts.
 Funding each year is determined based on our Fall and Winter pupil count.
 The ECA pupil count is communicated to each student's ECA district.
 Attendance for ECA classes is recorded through PowerSchool.
-Students in EMU courses are required to complete a "Red Card" for each of their EMU courses.
+Students in EMU courses are required to complete a Red Card for each of their EMU courses.
 Red cards are mailed to each student enrolled in EMU courses approximately a week before the assigned state count day.
-Students with online EMU classes must submit proof of their attendance by printing grade reports from Canvas in lieu of a signed Red Card.
-Students have a prescribed window of time during the Fall and Winter semesters to have their completed "Red Cards" submitted to their CORE Advisor.
+Students with online EMU classes must submit proof of their attendance by printing grade reports from Canvas in lieu of a signed Red

+Card.
+Students have a prescribed window of time during the Fall and Winter semesters to have their completed Red Cards submitted to their CORE Advisor.
 Additional information is communicated to applicable students during the Fall and Winter semesters.

 Students who fail to complete and return their ECA-EMU Tuition Certification Form (Red Card) in a timely fashion may be required to reimburse the ECA for the cost of their tuition or forfeit up to the equivalent number of EMU credit hours.
 If the student's failure to submit an ECA-EMU Tuition Certification form results in loss of state aid, the ECA may elect to remove the student from the ECA program for failure to follow school policies and procedures.
-Fraudulently obtained Red Card signatures constitute a serious offense and will fall underneath the disciplinary structures outlined in the Student Conduct section.
+Fraudulently obtained Red Card signatures constitute a serious offense and will fall underneath the disciplinary structures outlined in the Student Conduct section (pgs.
+47-49).

-Students and parents/guardians understand and agree to as outlined in this section. the ECA policy regarding Red Cards Parent/Guardian Initials Student Initials
+Students and parents/guardians understand and agree to the ECA policy regarding Red Cards as outlined in this section.